Get A Quote

 The Revenue challenged the order of the Tribunal before the Delhi High Court.
 The High Court highlighted that TNMM had consistently been accepted by the Revenue as the most appropriate method from assessment year 2009-10 to 2014-15.

-- The TPO was not justified in rejecting TNMM unless there is change in facts and same has been accepted by the Revenue in the preceding years.
+1. The TPO was not justified in rejecting TNMM unless there is a change in facts, especially where the method has been accepted by the Revenue in preceding years.

-- TPO was not justified in rejecting TNMM and applying the Other Method without providing any justification or sound reasons.
+2. The TPO was not justified in rejecting TNMM and applying the Other Method without providing justification or sound reasons.

 Key Takeaways for Transfer Pricing India